Before talking about getting the right calcium water filter, let’s talk about water.

 Hard water affects almost all cleaning tasks, from washing dishes to bathing and personal hygiene.
 Clothes that are washed in hard water can look dirty and feel rough.

-Why Fleck is Great For Filtering Calcium
+Why Softeners Are Great For Filtering Calcium

 You should consider buying a water softener for the following reasons:

 Effectively filters out calcium and lots of other contaminants.